jckfa/rails-starter/README.md

 ### Summary
 - uses both webpack and sprockets
-- webpack-dev-server (automatic page reloading)
+- webpack-dev-server (automatic page reloading—only for assets though)
 - css is extracted from js to separate file
 - postcss-cssnext
 - haml